Miriam Hastings isa novelist and short story writer. She has published fiction, poetry, literary reviews and articles,

 Scotland in the early 19th century, Miriam is always concerned with portraying the experience of the outsider in society; giving a voice to the powerless and the oppressed.

-As a child and an adolescent, she suffered from repeated bouts of ill-health, both physical and mental, which meant she had to leave school when she was only
+As a child and an adolescent, she suffered from repeated bouts of ill-health which meant she had to leave school when she was only fourteen.

 As a mature student, she achieved a BA from Middlesex Polytechnic, then an MA and PhD from the University of London where she taught for fifteen years.